CliMA/CalibrateEmulateSample.jl/docs/src/examples/Cloudy_example.md

 We perform the inversion loop.
-Remember that within calls to `get_ϕ_final` the EKP transformations are applied, thus the ensemble that is returned will be the gamma distribution parameters that can be used to run the forward model, rather than their corresponding values in the unconstrained space where the EKI takes place.
+Remember that within calls to `get_ϕ_final` the EKP transformations are applied, thus the ensemble that is returned will be the gamma distribution parameters that can be used directly to run the forward model, rather than their corresponding values in the unconstrained space where the EKI takes place.
 Each ensemble member is stored as a column and therefore for uses such as plotting one needs to reshape to the desired dimension.

 ```julia
 # Initialize a ParticleDistribution with dummy parameters.
 The parameters